 * Using premises by ‘paying in kind’ or other reciprocal arrangement.

 Gosport MS got use of two large casements in the walls of Fort Brockhurst, a truly massive structure.
 The owners, English Heritage, anticipated more benefits to accrue than the Shed could offer and Gosport is now looking elsewhere.

 The Repair Shed, Hemel Hempstead has the use of part of a building on a site occupied by a horticultural social enterprise in exchange for occasional work.
 This arrangement recently needed some discussion as, like flat-sharing, it’s the little differences in expectation that can begin to undermine it.

 The local history museum in Louth (N.I.) offered a space to the Shed in exchange for help maintaining the exhibits.
 This provided the Shedders with a rich vein of activity and learning.

 Brixham is now housed in a charity shop interested in getting some of its incoming goods fixed.

-Quite often owners esp. public authorities can have property that they do not wish to part with but do not have the funds to enable it to be let.
-This can result in extensive leases.
+* Public authorities can have property that they do not wish to part with but do not have the funds to enable it to be let.
+Extensive leases can be gained in exchange for repair/maintenance.

 Broadstairs Town Shed has a rent-free lease whilst it does up a long-empty building owned by the local council.